aayu22809/ASWY_NexHacks/README.md

 **NexHacks 2026 Submission**

-An autonomous robotic system for cold plasma wound therapy, featuring real-time 3D scanning, thermal safety monitoring, and AI-driven path planning.
+An autonomous robotic system for cold plasma wound therapy setup to be integrated with various industry standard robotic arms like ABB and KUKA, featuring real-time 3D scanning, thermal safety monitoring, and AI-driven path planning.

 ## 🚀 Instant Demo